themesberg/flowbite/content/components/tooltips.md

 ## Using tooltips

-Although FlowBite already includes the necessary libraries to use tooltips, make sure that you have **Tippy JS** included in your project.
-Learn how to do that by reading the official guide on [Tippy JS](https://atomiks.github.io/tippyjs/v6/getting-started/).
+If you want to use tooltips, make sure that you have **Tippy JS** included in your project.
+Learn how to do that by reading the official guide on <a href="https://atomiks.github.io/tippyjs/v6/getting-started/" target="_blank">Tippy JS</a>.

 Apply the `data-tippy-content` data attribute to any element and the content inside will be applied as the tooltip text.